wneessen/go-meteologix/README.md

 -->

 # go-meteologix
-Go bindings to the Meteologix/Kachelmann weather API
+Go bindings to the Meteologix/Kachelmann-Wetter weather API

+This library is still WIP